+61 406 432 691

 Noisy motion

-Street-facing cameras often over-trigger on passing movement and bury the event you actually need.
+Street-facing cameras often trigger on too much passing movement and bury the event you actually need to find.

 What We Check on a Balaclava Repair Visit

-What gets tested on site, in the recorder and in the app
+What we test on site, in storage and in remote access

 Recorder retention

-We confirm whether the issue is live view only or whether playback and stored events are also failing.
+We check whether the fault is just on live view or whether stored events and playback are failing as well.

 Playback and export

-We check whether usable footage can actually be reviewed and exported when needed.
+We make sure the footage can actually be reviewed and exported when you need it.

 Night handling

-We look at glare, washout, shadow loss and poor lane visibility after dark.
+We look at glare, washout, shadow loss and poor rear-lane visibility after dark.

 Angle and framing

-We check whether the camera covers the actual threshold, gate or service line instead of just the area.
+We check whether the camera is covering the real threshold, gate or service line rather than just the general area.

 Mounting position

-Loose, drifted or poorly placed cameras often create the fault more than the device itself.
+Loose, drifted or badly placed cameras often create the fault more than the device itself.

 Remote access

-We test app access and confirm whether users can actually reach the right cameras and recordings.
+We test app access and check whether users can actually reach the right cameras and recordings.

-A repair visit is not just “does it turn on”.
+A good repair visit is not just “is it on”.
 It is whether the system still solves a real access problem.

 Repair First or Layout Correction in Balaclava